 Goa Weather May Averages, India

 Although it only happens on an average of once every ten days, temperatures can sometimes rise above 35°C and drop below 25°C in Goa in May.
-The highest temperature ever recorded in the resort at this time of year is 45°C, whilst the lowest temperature ever registered here during this month is 18°C.
+The highest temperature ever recorded in the resort at this time of year is 45°C and the lowest is 18°C.

-Since May falls just before the start of the monsoon season, Goa experiences a fair amount of rainfall during this month, although compared to Europe, this rainfall is hardly anything.
-At this time of year, Goa is subject to an average of 113mm/4 inches of rainfall which is divided between four rainy days.
+Since May falls just before the start of the monsoon season, Goa experiences a fair amount of rainfall with an average of 113mm/4 inches of rainfall which is divided between four rainy days.

 Goa Hotels in May